thekroomvroom/KryptonDOS/README.md

 # KryptonDOS
-⚠️*Note*: KryptonDOS is still under development, and many things are unstable or aren't working yet!

 A lightweight, open-source, DOS-compatible operating system

+> [!⚠️NOTE]
+> KryptonDOS is still under development, and many things are unstable or aren't working.

 ## Updates
 No Updates *yet*...